Christian-Life-Waverly/ChristianLifeWaverly/beliefs.markdown

 permalink: /beliefs/
 ---

-This Statement of Faith is taken verbatim from our constitution.
-Below we have listed the [creeds and confessions](#creeds) (paraphrasing C H Spurgeon on the Second London Confession) to assist the reader in controversies, to confirm the reader in his or her faith, and to edify the reader in righteousness.
-The reader who disagrees on some point with the consensus of these documents ought to take great care.
+We have summarized our beliefs with these 10 assertions in our Statement of Faith.
+Below the Statement of Faith we have listed various [creeds and confessions](#creeds) "to assist the reader in controversies, to confirm the reader in his or her faith, and to edify the reader in righteousness"[^1].
+If we disagree with these creeds and confessions where they are in agreement with each other we should be very careful.

 <h2 id="beliefs">Statement of Faith</h2>